 This article first briefly discusses and places in context the textual sources most relevant to a consideration of Spinoza's physics.
 It then present in brief summary those of Spinoza's philosophical views that bear most directly on his physical theory.
-Having identified the central issues for physical theory that emerge, it then examines the sources in more detail to clarify them.
-Finally, it situates Spinoza's views vis-à-vis contemporary mathematical and experimental science.
+Having identified the central issues for physical theory that emerge, it then clarifies those issues by examining the sources in more detail.
+Finally, it situates Spinoza's views vis-à-vis contemporary experimental and mathematical science.

 Note on citation form.
 Citations to Spinoza's Ethics give the part in roman capitals, then the proposition, definition, or axiom number, (e.g., p13, or d5)), and then specify whether the cited material is in a scholium (s), corollary (c), or lemma (l).
 Citations to other works are given in the same style, except that they are prefaced by the abbreviated title of the work, in italics (e.g., “PCP ” for Principles of Cartesian Philosophy).